How to Choose a Linux Distro: The Complete Guide

 - Debian - The universal, rock-solid stable choice

-- Fedora - Cutting-edge features with Red Hat backing
+- Fedora - Cutting-edge features with corporate backing

 - Arch Linux - Complete control and rolling updates